Mlkurta/ENCE_3100_Michael_Kurta/Lab4/readme.md

 <img width="812" height="514" alt="RTL" src="https://github.com/user-attachments/assets/aefc4de9-5e43-41ee-b221-c74addd5dc10" />

-Block diagram of the BCD counter circuit.
+RTL view of the BCD counter circuit.
+Compare with the bloc diagram from part III: it's virtually the same circuit except for the binary to BCD converter and the counter is a RTL written one (not IP).

 <img width="450" height="613" alt="hex_counter" src="https://github.com/user-attachments/assets/8e967b24-0512-4abc-962f-5fcf726c21af" />